-Looking for the perfect gift for your young toddler?
-Here are the best tried-and-true toys for 1-year-old kids.
+Looking for the perfect Christmas or birthday gift for your young toddler?
+Here are the best tried-and-true toys for 1-year-old kids that my kids loved.

 Shape sorters are the bane of my existence.
 Sure, they sound like the perfect toys to help make the babies smarter while having fun.
 But after purchasing different ones and trying for the life of me to motivate my baby into playing with them, I am putting these toys in the donation pile in the garage.